z-amirkhosravi/qtools/README.md

 All this is to say that there are two steps to computing $V_0$: first, one has to compute all the values $S_t$ by starting from $S_0$ and multiplying by $u$ and $d$ at each branch.
 This is a _forward pass_ through the tree of possibilities.
 Then in the second step, one computes $V_0$ by starting from $V_T = X_T$, and making a _backward pass_ through the tree, at each step computing the distribution of $V_t$ for $t$ smaller, until arriving at $t=0$.

 The implementation of the binomial tree model here abstracts this entire process, so that different models from the literature can be computed easily by specifiying the parameters: the intrinsic function $X_t$, the values $p$, $q$, $u$, $d$, plus a discounting factor that depends on interest rates.
 The models so far implemented are: Cox-Ross-Rubinstein, Jarrow-Rud, Tian, Trigeorgis, Jabbour-Kramin-Young, and Leisen-Reimer.
-I have followed the descriptions given in <a href=https://quant.opengamma.io/Tree-Option-Pricing-Model.pdf>this paper</a> by Yukinori Iwashita.
+For these I have followed the descriptions given in <a href=https://quant.opengamma.io/Tree-Option-Pricing-Model.pdf>this paper</a> by Yukinori Iwashita.

+There's also an "Ad Hoc" model, which was my first attempt, and is close to Cox-Ross-Rubinstsein.
+I don't know what the convergence properties are but it seems to give decent answers so I've kept it in the implementtation.

 # Monte Carlo Integration